Discovery Café Sessions

 Sarah Wakeman, MD, Medical Director, Substance Use Disorder Initiative, MGH; Assistant Professor, Medicine, HMS

-Scott Weiner, MD, Director, Brigham Comprehensive Opioid Response and Education (B-CORE) Program, BWH; Assistant Professor, HMS
+Scott Weiner, MD, Director, Brigham Comprehensive Opioid Response and Education (B-CORE) Program, BH; Assistant Professor, HMS

 Community Hospitals: Key Component in Healthcare Transformation

-Community hospitals are the largest sources of patient care in the U.S. As such, they represent a critical frontier in the transformation of health care.
+Community hospitals are the largest sources of patient care in the U.S. As such, they represent a frontier in the transformation of health care.
 How are these organizations using AI and digital technologies to drive transformation?
-What are the key distinctions from academic medical centers?
-This session will address these and other critical topics that impact community hospitals and their essential, though often overlooked, role in health care.
+What are the distinctions from academic medical centers?
+This session will address these and other topics that impact community hospitals.

 Moderator: Michael Jaff, DO, President, NWH, PHS, Professor of Medicine, HMS